Raytheon Testing Helicopter Laser Weapon

 Key Takeaways:

-• An AH-64 Apache helicopter successfully test-fired a pod-mounted Raytheon laser at a target 1.4 kilometers away at White Sands Missile Range.
+• An AH-64 Apache successfully test-fired a pod-mounted Raytheon laser at a stationary target 1.4 kilometers away at the Army's White Sands Missile Range.

-• Directed energy weapons are highly appealing to U.S. Special Operations Command due to their extreme accuracy, lack of collateral damage, and nearly zero marginal operating cost.
+• Directed energy weapons like lasers are highly appealing to U.S. Special Operations Command due to their potential for extreme accuracy, minimal collateral damage, and essentially zero marginal operational cost.

 See a mistake?
 Contact us.